StephenBanbury/jekyll-blank-template/_posts/2019-05-01-week-eleven-project-planning.markdown

 As it was, the board agreed an extension and an increased budget, but I was still left knowing that I never want to find myself in this position again.

-Years later, when working as part of an Agile team using the scrum methodology, I saw at first-hand how a project can be developed from an initial plan to a released product via a process that allows unexpected hitches and changes to client requirements to be dealt with, by the team, as they arise.
-Rather than being subject to, and potentially adversely affected by, changes to requirements, expectations or the pre-determined costs of a monolithic end product, individual sprints facilitate the ability to react to events and situations as they arise, and projects can be designed in such a way as to allow any potential blows to be greatly lessened or removed entirely.
+Years later, when working as part of an Agile team using the scrum methodology, I saw at first-hand how a project can be developed from an initial plan and realised as a released product, over any number of continual iterations, via a process that allows unexpected hitches and changes of client requirements to be dealt with as they arise.
+Rather than being subject to updated requirements at the **end** of the project's development lifecycle, and potentially being adversely affected by such changes to, as in this case's example, a pre-determined costs of a monolithic end product, individual sprints facilitate the ability to react to events and situations as they arise, and projects can be designed in such a way as to allow any potential blows to be greatly lessened or removed entirely.

 ## Planning an Agile Project Using Scrum